pingcap/docs-cn/v2.1/how-to/migrate/from-aurora.md

 ## Step 1: Enable binlog in the Aurora cluster

 Assuming that you want to migrate data from two Aurora clusters to TiDB, the information of the Aurora clusters is listed in the following table.
-The Aurora-1 cluster contains a seperate reader endpoint.
+The Aurora-1 cluster contains a separate reader endpoint.

 | Cluster | Endpoint | Port | Role |
 |:-------- |:--- | :--- | :--- |